 Additional details of your installation are provided in the MOTD (Message of the Day) which is displayed when you log into your Droplet via SSH:

 ------------------------------------------------------------------------------- Thank you for using DigitalOcean's Wordpress Application.
 Wordpress has now been enabled.
 You can access your Wordpress instance at: http://203.0.113.0 The "ufw" firewall is enabled.
 All ports except for 22, 80, and 443 are BLOCKED.
 To secure your Wordpress installation, fail2ban has been configured and the Wordpress fail2ban plugin is a site enforce module in.
 If you do not want to use this plugin, remove /var/www/html/wp-content/mu-plugins/fail2ban.
 You are encouraged to run mysql_secure_installation to ready your server for production.
 The passwords for MySQL and the Wordpress users have been saved to: /root/.digitalocean_password Let's Encrypt has been pre-installed for you.
 If you have a domain name, and you will be using it with this 1-Click app, please see: http://do.co/le-apache You can learn more about using this image here: http://do.co/wordpressapp -------------------------------------------------------------------------------------

 If you need to access your MySQL database server you can find your MySQL root user password in the

 Your WordPress site should be up and running.
-It is recommended that you enhance its security by following these steps:
+You enhance its security by following these steps:

 - Follow our Initial Server Setup guide to give

-sudoprivileges to your user, lock down root login, and take other steps to make your VPS ready for production.
+sudoprivileges to your user, lock down root login, and take other steps to make your Droplet ready for production.